 ½ teaspoon smoked paprika

 60g self-raising flour

 10 cherry tomatoes

-Peel and de-stone the avocadoes, chop the flesh and scoop into a bowl.
-Chop the tomatoes and add with the remaining sliced spring onion, chopped chilli, roughly chop a few coriander leaves, squeeze over the lime juice and add a splash of olive oil.
+Peel and de-stone the avocados, chop the flesh and scoop into a bowl.
+Chop the tomatoes and add with the remaining sliced spring onion and chopped chilli.
+Roughly chop a few coriander leaves, squeeze over the lime juice and add a splash of olive oil.
 Season well, stir and place to one side.

 Poach the 4 eggs to your liking and use a slotted spoon to place them in a bowl of cold water.
 Keep the water on the hob on a low heat so you can re-heat the eggs when ready.

 Place a large frying pan on a medium heat.
 Add a splash of olive oil to the pan.
 When the oil is hot enough, carefully add spoonfuls of the batter and fry on both sides until golden.
 Use a fish slice to transfer to a plate lined with kitchen roll to remove the oil then trasfer to warm serving plates.
 Repeat until all the mixture has gone.